-The U.S. Green Building Council (USGBC) released its annual ranking of the Top 10 States for LEED, on which the State of Hawaii placed sixth.
-Last year, Hawaii placed ninth.
-The list highlights the regions around the country that are at the forefront of the movement for sustainable building design, construction and operation.
+The U.S. Green Building Council (USGBC) released its State Market Briefs.
+The brief highlights the number of LEED certified and registered projects in the state, as well as the gross square footage.
+As of March 2016, Hawaii has 152 LEED certified projects and 239 registered projects.
+This totals 391 total projects for a gross square footage of over 45 million gross square feet.
 Utilizing less energy and water, LEED-certified spaces save money for families, businesses and taxpayers; reduce carbon emissions; and contribute to a healthier environment for residents, workers and the larger community.
-The percapita list is based on 2010 U.S. Census data and includes commercial and institutional green building projects that were certified throughout 2014.
-Hawaii certified 30 projects (public and private) in 2014 representing 2,657,808 square feet of real estate, or 1.95 square feet per resident.
-The certified buildings included numerous private developments, as well as some state and county buildings.
+The certified buildings included numerous private developments, as well as public: federal, state and county buildings.

 Hawaii remains a member of the U.S. Green Buildings Council (USGBC), the non-profit entity which administers the LEED program.
-The Department of Accounting and General Services is developing LEED application guidelines to be used by state agencies.

 The state requires all new construction and major renovation to meet LEED Silver standards, to the extent possible.
-The Hawaii State Energy Office continues to offer LEED training opportunities for state agency staff.
+The Hawaii State Energy Office continues to promote LEED training opportunities for state agency staff.

-ENERGY STAR® Buildings
+ENERGY STAR[®] Buildings

 Agencies and private sector building owners and managers can benchmark buildings to compare energy usage with other buildings in their portfolio or similar buildings nationally to identify investment priorities.
 If a building's performance, as reflected in its ENERGY STAR score, ranks in the top 25% of all buildings of its type, it can be certified as an ENERGY STAR building.
-Since 2000, 110 Hawaii buildings have received the ENERGY STAR certification.
-They include 52 public and 58 private buildings.
-During this time, the Hawaii State Energy Office has assisted with the benchmarking and certification of 35 state facilities (buildings should be certified annually).
-This chart shows the rapidly increasing number of ENERGY STAR certified buildings in the state.